 Councils, which is one of the ways charter system status empowers parents and

 staff in flexibility, decision-making and involvement.
-Next school year, the
+In 2014-2015, the

-remaining schools will select their council members.
+remaining schools will select and train their council members.

 served as Chief Strategy and Accountability Officer for Charlotte-Mecklenburg

 Schools in North Carolina, one of the largest systems in the country.
 In that

 role, he led the district in driving key performance management initiatives.
 He

-also served as an area superintendent and
+also served as an area superintendent and as Chief of Staff, both of which

-improvement, and before that spent more than a decade in Florida as a teacher and principal.
+more than a decade in Florida as a teacher and principal.
 He also is a graduate

 of the Broad Superintendents Academy, an advanced executive development program

 that identifies and prepares experienced leaders to successfully run large

 urban public education systems.